Spanish I: 1st Period - Classroom

 Level 4 Advanced/Low Advanced/Mid Advanced/Mid

-Pre AICE Students and Honor Students will not be able to turn in late their homework.
+Pre AICE Students will not be able to turn in late their homework.
 After the due date the grade is zero.

 Everyone is expected to participate in all class activities.
 We will be involved in a variety of activities designed to help you learn to communicate in Spanish.
 Activities will include games, dialogues, singing, reading out loud, responding to questions, interviewing others, watching movies/video, listening to conversations in Spanish and responding in the target language (Spanish).
 You will be expected to use Spanish as much as possible.
 You are expected to take notes and maintain an organized notebook or folder to help you study.
 Students have to work with activities assigned to get a grade in class participation.
 If you don’t have your classwork assigned when I am checking it you will receive a zero grade.
 You will not be able to go to your locker to get it once class starts.
 As per county policy, if you turn the assignment in late, your grade will be reduced 10% or 10 points (at teacher’s discretion) for each day that it is late.

-Pre AICE Students and Honor Students will not be able to turn in late their classwork assigned.
+Pre AICE Students will not be able to turn in late their classwork assigned.
 After the due date the grade is zero.

-The quizzes are based on the homework and practice we do in class.
+The quizzes are based on the homework, classwork, and practice we do in class.
 After classwork and homework students will take a quiz to demonstrate they learned the topic studied.

 There is a test after every lesson.
 The tests cover all language areas; vocabulary, grammar, reading, culture / writing, speaking / listening.
 The tests are based on quizzes, homework, class activities.
 You are expected to study for tests.